Long gone are the days of the yellow pages, postcards, or direct mail driving customers to your business.

 Some contractors try to handle HVAC marketing in-house.

-The heating and air industry is very competitive.
+The heating and air industry are very competitive.

 One residential or home customer can be worth $5000, $10,000, or more.
 Commercial customers, the sky is the limit.